Becky looks back at traumatic events and their impact on her anxiety.

 My daughter and husband were shining lights on the darker days.
 They were supportive and tried to be understanding.
 Family trips became a chore though as my anxiety would take hold at random times.
 Something as simple as just standing in a queue in the supermarket could make me feel like I was about to pass out from the feeling of pure panic and stress that washed over me.

 Sometimes, I felt like a failure as a wife, a mum and as a person.
 I tried to hold everything inside and deal with it alone, but this seemed to send my body into meltdown mode.
-I was then diagnosed with the auto-immune diseases, Fibromyalgia and Sjogrens Syndrome.
+I was then diagnosed with two auto-immune diseases.
 It was around this time that I knew I had to start accepting help from those around me.
 I didn't want my daughter to grow up seeing me the way I was.

 I decided to start writing my blogs and online magazines again in my spare time.
 Writing became my release.
 I registered self-employed and freelanced for a few brands and companies.
 Soon my magazines really took off and I felt like I was channelling my energy into something again.